Debit vs. Credit: Key Differences Explained

 Summary of Credit or Debit

-Adding up all of the above, both debit and credit cards have their advantages.
+Adding up all of the above, both credit and debit cards have their advantages.
 Most experts advise using credit instead of debit unless you’re getting cash back, but debit cards are the more popular option these days.

 If you’ve been using credit and have gotten into too much debt, call us for a free confidential counseling session.
 We’ll help you create a plan to conquer your debts and achieve financial freedom.